 Texas 42 is a trick-taking game played with dominoes.
 It is also known simply as 42 dominoes.
-But folks in the Lone Star State love it and it is sometimes called "the national game of Texas."
-In 2011 it was officially designated as the State Domino Game of Texas.
-For similar games, here are favorite trick-taking card games.
+Folks in the Lone Star State love it so much that it was officially designated as the State Domino Game of Texas in 2011.

 - Equipment: One standard set of double-six dominoes.